Schedule is regularly updated.

 Karl Steinberg, MD, CMD, HMDC, HEC-C - Chief Medical Officer, Beecan Health

-In 2021, Governor Newsom signed AB 749 into law, which will require all skilled nursing facility medical directors to be certified through the American Board of Post-Acute and Long-Term Care Medicine within five years.
-This session will review certification requirements and other regulatory requirements for medical directors, and help nursing facilities make the best use of their medical directors' expertise.
+In 2021, Governor Newsom signed AB 749 into law, which require all skilled nursing facility medical directors to be certified through the American Board of Post-Acute and Long-Term Care Medicine within five years.
+This session will review certification requirements and other regulatory requirements for medical directors, and help nursing facilities make the best use of their medical directors’ expertise.

 CE Hours: 1